John damonti

 Series A in 2021

-Orna Therapeutics is a biotechnology company dedicated to designing and delivering a new class of fully engineered circular RNA (oRNA) therapeutics with the potential to change the way we treat disease.
-Orna’s proprietary platform combines novel technology to create oRNAs that drive protein expression with validated and unique delivery solutions.
+Orna Therapeutics is a biotechnology company dedicated to designing and delivering a new class of fully engineered circular RNA (oRNA) therapeutics with the potential to change the way they treat disease.
+The company's proprietary platform combines novel technology to create oRNAs that drive protein expression with validated and unique delivery solutions.
+Orna Therapeutics was established in 2019 by Alex Wesselhoeft and Raffaella Squilloni in Cambridge, Massachusetts.

 Ikena Oncology